 Buying businesses (stocks) is not about winning popularity contests.
-In fact, the more popular a stock or a category of stocks is, the less likely its price matches its value.
-Pay too rich a price for a popular business du jour and you could be sitting on that business forever, never to be made whole.
+In fact, the more popular a stock or a category of stocks gets, the less likely its price matches its value.
+Pay too rich a price for a popular stock du jour and you could be sitting on that stock forever, never to be made whole.

-And you don’t just wake up one day and decide to compete with Cisco.
+And you don’t just wake up one day and decide to compete with Cisco Systems.
 You need engineering.
 You need services.
-And more than that, customers need to trust you to provide them with reliable products that won’t bring down their networks.
+And above all, customers need to trust you to provide them with reliable products that won’t bring down their networks.
 If you want all of that, Cisco Systems is your place to go.
 It is as predictably profitable and as moat-infused a business as any business can get.

-At the peak of the Dot-com boom in the year 2000, Cisco stock was selling at triple-digit multiple of profits with its total market capitalization eclipsing 600 billion dollars.
+At the peak of the Dot-com boom in the year 2000, Cisco stock was selling at triple-digit multiple of profits with its total market capitalization eclipsing $600 billion.
 Market capitalization is the price quoted for a business on the stock exchange on any given day so if you wanted to buy Cisco Systems as a business in its entirety, you would have needed six-hundred billion dollars.

-That was the quoted price but was it the right price?
+That was the quoted price but was that the right price?
 In hindsight, clearly not.
 Cisco trades today1 at less than a third of its market price of almost a quarter century ago.
 Will it ever see the old highs again?
-Maybe never.
+Never.

 And there was never much wrong with the underlying business.
-It still makes billions in profits.
-It’s just that the market at the time priced the business far, far away from its true intrinsic value.
-The market was clearly wrong then and possibly right today, but we can only know that in hindsight because predicting profits years and decades out is a near impossible task.
+It made billions in profits and still makes billions in profits.
+It is just that the market at the time priced the business far, far away from its true intrinsic value.
+The market was clearly wrong then and possibly right today, but we can only know that in hindsight because predicting profits years and decades out is a near impossible feat.

 But could you have bypassed that train wreck had you done some basic back of the envelope math?
 Maybe.

-I say maybe because we can do Monday-morning quarterbacking all we want but when we are in the heat of a stock market mania, who knows what we’d really do and what theories we might concoct to justify any valuation.
+I say maybe because we can do Monday-morning quarterbacking all day long but when we are in the heat of a stock market mania, who knows what we’d really do and what theories we might concoct to justify any valuation.
 And the heat at the peak of that mania was intense.

-So, here’s how you could do a first-cut analysis on any stock you are considering buying.
-The first thing is to always evaluate your buying decision as if you are buying the whole business.
+So, here is how you could do a first-cut analysis on any stock you are considering buying.
+The first thing is to always evaluate your buying decision as if you are buying the entire business.
 That is regardless of how small or big of a stake you plan to buy in that business.

 Then consider your payout timeframe.
-I have talked about this before but say you are in the market to buy the corner gas station and it costs a million dollars.
+I have talked about this before but say you are in the market to buy a corner gas station and it costs a million dollars.

 Now if you invest a million dollars, you want that gas station to get you back your million as soon as possible.